 The commercial property insurance portion of a BOP can help pay for expenses to repair or replace your business property when it's damaged by fire, theft, and some weather-related events.

-Example: A thief breaks into your office and steals laptops and other computer equipment.
-Commercial property insurance can help pay for replacement of the stolen items, as well as any related damage, such as broken windows.
+Example: A thief breaks into your office and steals laptops and other electronic equipment.
+Commercial property insurance can help pay to replace the stolen items and repair the broken window.

-Example: A videographer misses a deadline for producing footage for a clothing store’s holiday ad.
+Example: A videographer misses a deadline for producing footage for a clothing store’s holiday campaign.
 Because of this, the store was unable to run its ad during the holiday season.
-The store’s owner decides to sue the videographer for the revenue the ad was projected to generate over the holidays.
+The store’s owner decides to sue the videographer for the revenue the ad was projected to generate.

 Workers' compensation insurance is the policy that covers medical expenses, physical therapy, and some lost wages for employees who are injured at work.